+REL 299 Directed Study

+REL 399 Internship

 REL 499 Independent Study/Research

-See description on page 65.
-For religion majors
+For religion majors only.

 See department listing for a description of the following approved electives:

 PHI 350 Philosophy of Religion

 SOC 260 Religion and Society

 Youth and Family Ministry-YFM

 Youth and Family Ministry Major

 In keeping with Augsburg's mission to nurture future leaders in service to the world, the major in youth and family ministry prepares persons for faithful work as youth and family ministers in Christian congregations and other ministry settings.
 This major is interdisciplinary, combining a core study of theology, Bible, and ministry with supporting coursework in the social sciences.
 A distinctive element of the major is the combination of practical and theological training: students will have many opportunities to apply their knowledge and discernment skills in specific ministry contexts, including a supervised internship.
 Students must declare the YFM major and receive faculty approval before participating in off-site field work.
 A youth and family ministry minor is also offered.

+Graduation Skills

 The Critical Thinking (CT), Quantitative Reasoning (QR), Speaking (S), and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the major.

 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

+Course Maximums

+A student majoring in YFM may take apply up to 15 courses from the religion department toward graduation if they are required to take REL 100 and 200, and the 15th course is a REL or YFM study abroad course or the Lilly Scholar Seminar.
+If the student is required to take REL 300, they may apply up to 14 courses if the 14th course is a REL or YFM study abroad course or the Christensen Scholar Seminar.

+Associate in Ministry (A.I.M.)

+Course work completed with the major fulfills part of the requirements for Associate in Ministry (A.I.M.) status within the Evangelical Lutheran Church in America.
+Students interested in A.I.M. certification should consult with their home synod and with a YFM adviser no later than their second year.

+Youth and Family Ministry Major

+Fourteen courses including: